Dementia Career Development Awards: Call for Applications

 These awards focus on individual career development and are not suitable for research projects.
 Awards may cover, for example, support to:

 Where applicants are applying for support to develop subsequent fellowship or research applications, the intended target funding stream, deadline for the application and broad topic area would need to be specified in the application for this award.
 A brief justification is required for why the topic chosen is a priority for dementia-related practice and the targeted funding body.
 The preparatory work that this award would support also needs to be clear in the application.

 Host organisation support

 Career development awards will need to be hosted by an appropriate organisation.
-This may be the applicant’s current organisation (such as a university, NHS Trust, local authority or service provider), or it may be elsewhere; this should be set out in the application form and confirmation of relevant organisation support provided.
+This may be the applicant’s current organisation (such as a university, NHS Trust or local authority or service provider), or it may be elsewhere; this should be set out in the application form and confirmation of relevant organisation support provided.
 Awards can be held jointly (for example, if the applicant is a professional with one employer but the award will be held by another such as a university, or vice versa).
 Applicants are asked to consider how they will develop networks within dementia research that extend more widely beyond their institution.
-We welcome additional supporters based outside of the host organisation to support the applicant; this should be set out as Partner Support in the application form.

 Successful applicants will be required to participate in the life of the NIHR Three Schools’ Dementia Research Programme and related NIHR School(s), including relevant events.
 Each successful applicant will be supported by a senior member of the School.